 France is a beautiful country with so much to offer.
 It’s the perfect place to go holidaying with your family.
 What better way to spend that holiday than camping in France and planning the Best Things to Do in the Ile-de-France Region with Kids?

-Take a look at the campsites we have on offer in France.
+Take a look at the family-friendly campsites we have on offer in France.
 For more ideas about your vacation, you can read our blog and our articles about camping in France.